groff_ms

 -

-Specifies the document title.
+Specify the document title.

-collects text following the
+collects text on input lines following this call into the title until

 - .AU